l4xp/lazykit/docs/tree.md

     *   **Files:** `.DS_Store`

 *   `-l, --long`:
     Enables "long" format output.
-This flag triggers a more intensive crawl that extracts and displays additional information for each file, including file size, inferred language, summaries (from docstrings, `lazykit:description` magic comments, etc.), and other extracted metadata.
+This flag triggers a more intensive crawl that extracts and displays additional information for each file, including file size, inferred language, summaries, and other metadata sourced from docstrings and `@kit:` magic comments.

+*   `-s, --show-content`:
+    Shows a preview of the file's content in the long format view.
+This flag requires `-l` or `--long` to be active.

 ### Examples